CSCS cards explained: which card do tradespeople need?

 - How long does it take to receive a CSCS card?

 After applying, it typically takes around two weeks to receive your card.
+However, processing times can vary, so it's wise to apply well in advance of when you'll need the card.

 - Can I work on a site with an expired CSCS card?

 No, working with an expired card can result in removal from site.
+Always ensure your card is current to avoid any work interruptions.

 - Do all construction sites require a CSCS card?

 Most do, but some small-scale projects might not enforce it.
+However, having a CSCS card can still be beneficial as it demonstrates your commitment to safety and professionalism.

 - Are there any exemptions to the CSCS card requirement?

 Yes, some roles might not require a card based on site-specific policies.
+Always check with the site manager or contractor beforehand to understand their specific requirements.

 Ready to get started?